Preparing Grand Hotel for its Grand Opening

 Hammer, paint and polish — oh my!

-Maintenance and construction takes place all winter.
+Maintenance and construction take place all winter.
 Recently, approximately 1,000 pieces of furniture from 200 guest rooms were restored and repainted, and 16 bathrooms renovated.
 The west end of the iconic Front Porch has been redone for the first time in 50 years.
 This extensive project will take two years to complete, with the east end to be done next year.
 Security checks were completed on each one of 535 fire extinguishers that are throughout the properties.